 Some of the above may not sound ideal.
-But we are confident these safety measures can allow for a fantastic & safe form of entertainment.
+But we are already performing successful events with these measures in place.
 And of course, we also have options for cost-free rescheduling to available 2021 dates, when we hope such measures will no longer be necessary.
 Or, we can offer smaller ensembles so long as the event takes place in an out-door tented environment.

-As for our Fall 2020 events and whether these safety measures will apply, this is a decision we’ll make ASAP.
+As for our November, and December events v.s. whether these safety measures will apply, this is a decision we’ll make ASAP.
 Like everyone else, we are taking things day by day, week by week.

 But now, as re-opening begins, we also must look towards protecting our artists & community.
 While flexibility is a cornerstone of our business, we cannot be flexible when public safety is at stake.

 Q: What does all this mean if I want to hold an in-door reception at a time when you are only able to perform outdoors?
 What are my options?

 A: We can provide a DJ.
 If this does not suit you, we will refund your deposit and recommend other entertainment companies who may be able to assist you.